 Trash, Recycling + Compost Service

 Curbside waste collection service includes garbage, recycling, and food + yard waste composting.
-Collection is provided by Waste Management.
+Collection is provided by Waste Management (WM).
 Many drop-off recycling options are available for items that cannot be recycled curbside.
 Reuse and reducing waste are just as important as recycling — if not more!

-In Kirkland, garbage carts are green , recycle carts are blue , and compost carts are gray .
-(Food scrap composting by request for apartments and businesses.)
+In Kirkland, garbage carts are green , recycle carts are blue , and food & yard waste (compost) carts are gray .
+(Food scrap composting available by request for apartments and businesses.)

 What Do I Do With...?

 Rates are determined by the size of your garbage container.
 All residents and businesses in Kirkland must subscribe to waste collection service.

 Along with the start of a new contract with WM in July, rates are increasing July 1, 2022.

 How to put out your materials, holiday schedules, included curbside services, and more.

 We are prioritizing recycling events for materials with the greatest environmental benefit, that do not have other accessible recycling options.
 The best way to hear about upcoming events is to sign up for our recycling event email list.